yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 * Early delivery and resource discovery will be fixed using Server Push (with Cache Digests), Preload and priority hints.
 Build tools will automatically create those instructions for developers at build time.
-* Javascript resources will be bundled using WebPackages, enabling improved compression, caching granularity, and (combined with Cache Digests) avoiding to send down resources already in the browser's cache.
+* JavaScript resources will be bundled using WebPackages, enabling improved compression, caching granularity, and (combined with Cache Digests) avoiding to send down resources already in the browser's cache.
 * Common build processes will also help make sure completely unused JS